 Next, I demonstrated how to use the fraction transparency models with a document camera.
 After the demonstration, students were given the opportunity to work with the fraction models on their own and I had them write and solve their own multiplication problems using the transparent fraction models.
 Next, I provided area model problem pages for the students to use the models to create and solve problems and then draw the models and the product.

-Use task cards with the fraction models for students to practice multiplying fractions with the area models.
-This also helps students practice drawing the area models.
+Task cards were created that included fraction models for students to practice multiplying and creating area models with fractions using the area models.
+The task cards also provided an opportunity for students to practice drawing the area models.

 I also created task cards to match fraction multiplication expression with the area model.
 These matching task cards give my students another way to practice the concept.

 Interested in teaching your students how to multiply fractions with area models using hands-on fraction models?
 I created a printable resource with fraction models, task cards, and matching cards, Multiply Fractions with Area Models.

 I’ve also created a digital version, Digital Multiply Fractions with Area Models with a Google Forms assessment.
 The digital version uses Google Slides with moveable transparent fraction models for students to manipulate and multiply fractions.
 The digital version is a great option if printing on transparency film is not available to you.

 Multiplying fractions with area models can be a valuable tool for students to visualize and understand the concept of fraction multiplication.
 By breaking down the fractions into smaller units and representing them as a visual model, students can better grasp the concept and develop a deeper understanding of fractions.
 So don’t hesitate to give it a try and discover the power of multiplying fractions with area models for yourself.

 Looking for more math tips?